43 Geography Trivia Questions [With Answers]

 Jump to questions

-Russia is bigger than Pluto.
 Antarctica is a desert.
 Nepal’s flag has five sides.
+Bolivia lost its coastline in the 1880s and still keeps a navy.

-All three sound made up.
-All three are true.
-That gap between what feels right and what is right is where geography trips people, and these 43 questions on LearnClash live right in it.
+All three sound made up, and all three are true.
+That gap between what feels right and what is right is where geography trips people, and these 43 questions live in it.
 They run from countries and capitals through physical features, borders, and world records.
-Easy warmups come first.
-The geography-buff stumpers come last.
-Every answer has a short note on why it trips people up.
-Key facts are checked against sources like the World Bank Open Data and National Geographic.
+Easy warmups come first, the geography-buff stumpers last, and every answer carries a short note on why it catches people.

 Challenge a friend to geography trivia on LearnClash